 - A review by Jill Bennett.
 Link

-- Learn about Marjan Vafaeian, illustrator of this book.
+- Jackie Morris’s stuning words about this book.
 Link

 - Poetic side of Tiny Owl Publishing.
 Link